fleetdm/fleet/articles/tales-from-fleet-security-securing-bank-accounts-from-business-email-compromise.md

 ### Dual and triple approval

 Most business banks allow customers to set thresholds above which the system will require multiple approvals.
-A threshold of $10,000 before a second approval is needed ensures that if an attacker compromised a single person, they could only send away money in $10,000 batches.
+A threshold of $10,000 before a second approval is needed makes sure that if an attacker compromised a single person, they could only send away money in $10,000 batches.
 Alerting remains essential as the total cost can grow pretty quickly, but it is much safer than allowing a single person to move millions of dollars.

-Consider requiring three approvals for substantial transactions, as long as your team is large enough to accomodate this even when people are on vacation or unavailable for any other reason.
+Consider requiring three approvals for substantial transactions, as long as your team is large enough to accommodate this even when people are on vacation or unavailable for any other reason.

 ### ACH filters